Names of the days of the week: Adoptions from Germanic

+Sami languages have weekday names influenced from neighboring languages, with a majority of weekday names being from Germanic-Norse origin.

 Hindu tradition

-Hindu astrology uses the concept of days under the regency of a planet under the term vāsara/vāra, the days of the week being called sūrya-/ravi-, chandra-/soma-, maṅgala-, budha-, guru-/bṛhaspati-, śukra-, and śani-vāsara. śukrá is a name of Venus (regarded as a son of Bhṛgu); guru is here a title of Bṛhaspati, and hence of Jupiter; budha "Mercury" is regarded as a son of Soma, that is, the Moon.
-Knowledge of Greek astrology existed since about the 2nd century BCE, but references to the vāsara occur somewhat later, during the Gupta period (Yājñavalkya Smṛti, c.
-3rd to 5th century CE), that is, at roughly the same period or before the system was introduced in the Roman Empire.
+Hindu astrology uses the concept of days under the regency of a planet under the term vāsara/vāra, the days of the week being called sūrya-/ravi-/āditya, chandra-/soma-, maṅgala-, budha-, guru-/bṛhaspati-, śukra-, and śani-vāsara. śukrá is a name of Venus (regarded as a son of Bhṛgu); guru is here a title of Bṛhaspati, and hence of Jupiter; budha "Mercury" is regarded as a son of Soma, that is, the Moon.
+Knowledge of Greek astrology existed since about the 2nd century BC, but references to the vāsara occur somewhat later, during the Gupta period (Yājñavalkya Smṛti, c.
+3rd to 5th century AD), that is, at roughly the same period or before the system was introduced in the Roman Empire.

 In languages of the Indian subcontinent

 Southeast Asian languages

 The Southeast Asian tradition also uses the Hindu names of the days of the week.
 Hindu astrology adopted the concept of days under the regency of a planet under the term vāra, the days of the week being called āditya-, soma-, maṅgala-, budha-, guru-, śukra-, and śani-vāra. śukrá is a name of Venus (regarded as a son of Bhṛgu); guru is here a title of Bṛhaspati, and hence of Jupiter; budha "Mercury" is regarded as a son of Soma, that is, the Moon.